This review is from a meal we had at The Goldberry Bar & Kitchen, on Bank Street, Kilmarnock on Wednesday 3rd November 2021. Enjoy!

 So we were greeted as soon as we entered and were quickly seated at a table of our preference.
 We didn’t have to wait long to be served or to get food.
 It was a nice environment that blended an upscale resturant with a classic family owned pub.
 It was a comfortable enviroment with a decent space.
 They also have a nice River Terrace seating area, which we unfortunately couldn’t check out due to the inclement weather but have been assured it’s lovely, and we plan to check it when the weather picks up.

 You can find the Goldberry Bar & Kitchen on Facebook and Instagram, so make sure and give them a follow.
 You can also find them via their website by clicking here.
-Lastly, this review was written by Thomas Neil and Victoria Anderson so click on one of those links to check out more from those authors.
+This review was written by Tom Neil and Tori Anderson so click on one of those links to check out more from those authors.

 First Published on: https://offtherecordblog.org/